ParkerZA/blog/src/markdown-pages/goals.md

 It's possible that you just wasted a couple minutes of your time while I talked utter nonsense, but stick with me.

 These proverbs have stood the test of time for a reason.
 The first one originates all the way back from the 6th century BC.
-Must be something to it, I imagine.
 And sure, you've heard them peddled all the time as motivational quotes on Facebook, but have you really unpacked what they were trying to say?

 Turns out, all Alex had to do was take that first step.
 He put his fingers in a crack in the mountain, lifted himself up, reached for the next crack and rinse repeat till he got to the top.
 But the important thing to take away from this is that he took it one, small step at a time.
 He didn't reach for the next ledge or make any move until he was 100% sure that it was the correct one.
 His life depended on it.

-I mean, you could probably climb a 10 foot wall, right?
-Find something to hold onto and lift yourself up.
-Exact same principle for Alex. *Principle*.

 But I didn't I say earlier that simplification is not helpful?
 How is this any different?